RadicalxChange/pco-art-docs/docs/003-for-artists/004-stewardship-inauguration.md

 The first Stewardship Inauguration module implemented uses an extending English auction format.
 This type of auction opens with a low initial bid and accepts increasingly higher bids.
 The highest bid at the end of the auction time wins.
 The PCOArt implementation sets an initial auction length that can be configured to automatically extend if a new bid is received within a designated period at the end of the auction.
 This helps eliminate the incentive to sneak in last-second winning bids.&#x20;

 :::tip
 Other Stewardship Inauguration formats such as [Dutch](https://en.wikipedia.org/wiki/Dutch_auction), [Vickery](https://en.wikipedia.org/wiki/Vickrey_auction), and continuous auctions can be integrated into the PCOArt system.
-Mechanisms that use social and other non-finanical factors to effect ownership transfer can be considered as well.
+Mechanisms that use social and other non-financial factors to transfer ownership can be considered as well.

 Each option will have a different user experience, technical complexity, and dynamics tradeoffs to fit Artist needs.
 :::